 HOW TO MAKE A HEALTHY CRANBERRY APPLE CRISP

-If you curb your temptations long enough for the dessert to cool and the juices to thicken, you’ll be rewarded with an entire pan of sweet-and-tart-cinnamony-oaty-fruity-ohsocomforting Healthy Cranberry Apple Crisp.
-With a bit of whipped cream or small scoop of ice cream, it’ll be everyone’s favorite meal of the day.
-And if you just so happen to end up with leftovers, feel free to sneak them for breakfast!
-I won’t judge.
-I did the same thing.
+And if you curb your temptations long enough, no matter how impatient you might feel, you’ll be rewarded with an entire pan of this sweet-tart-cinnamony-oaty-fruity-ohsocomforting healthy cranberry apple crisp!
+With a bit of whipped cream or a small scoop of ice cream, I have a feeling it’ll be everyone’s favorite part of the meal.
+But if you happen to end up with leftovers…

-And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+Then when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
 (That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy cranberry apple crisp!

 Healthy Cranberry Apple Crisp